standard-for-public-code/jekyll-theme/CONTRIBUTING.md

 If you are adding code, make sure you've added and updated the relevant documentation and tests before you submit your pull request.
 Make sure to write tests that show the behavior of the newly added or changed code.

-#### Applicable policy

-Currently, the Standard for Public Code is not implementing any specific public policy.

 #### Style

 The Standard for Public Code aims to [use plain English](criteria/use-plain-english.md) and we have chosen American English for spelling.
 Text content should typically follow one line per sentence, with no line-wrap, in order to make `diff` output easier to view.
 However, we want to emphasize that it is more important that you make your contribution than worry about spelling and typography.
-We will help you get it right in our review process and we also have a separate quality check before [making a new release](docs/releasing.md).

 #### Standards to follow